 - Read, understand, and follow the instructions and warnings in this Operator's Manual and on the machine, engine, and attachments before starting the engine. - Do not allow children or untrained people to operate or service the machine.
-Allow only people who are responsible, trained, familiar with the instructions, and physically capable to operate or service the machine. - Keep bystanders, particularly children, away from the operating area. - Always keep the roll bar in the fully raised and locked position and use the seat belt. - Do not operate the machine near drop-offs, ditches, embankments, water, or other hazards, or on slopes greater than 15°. - Do not put your hands or feet near moving parts. - Do not operate the machine without all safety shields, guards, switches, and other devices in place and working properly. - Park the machine on a level surface, disengage the drives, engage the parking brake, shut off the engine, remove the key (if equipped), and wait for all moving parts to stop before leaving the operator's position. - Wait for the machine to cool before servicing, adjusting, fueling, cleaning, or storing it.
+Allow only people who are responsible, trained, familiar with the instructions, and physically capable to operate or service the machine. - Keep bystanders, particularly children, away from the operating area. - Do not operate the machine near drop-offs, ditches, embankments, water, or other hazards, or on slopes greater than 15°. - Do not put your hands or feet near moving parts. - Do not operate the machine without all safety shields, guards, switches, and other devices in place and working properly. - Park the machine on a level surface, disengage the drives, engage the parking brake, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operator's position. - Wait for the machine to cool before servicing, adjusting, fueling, cleaning, or storing it.